-You can probably bodge together something for the pulling, prising and cutting (a decent pliers or leatherman will do all three), but for the other steps you’ll need job-specific gear.
+You can probably bodge together something for the pulling, prising and cutting (decent pliers or leatherman will do all three), but you’ll need job-specific gear for the other steps.

-For plugging the puncture we can use traditional patching strips.
-They look like sticky pieces of beef jerky held between two sheets of plastic.
+For plugging the puncture, we can use traditional patching strips.
+They look like sticky pieces of beef jerky held between two plastic sheets.

-Or, we could opt for the newer liquid/slime/goo options that are sprayed through the valve and seal the puncture from the inside.
+Or, we could opt for the newer liquid/slime/goo options sprayed through the valve and seal the puncture from the inside.

 Tube VS Tubeless

-Before the advent of one-piece wheel manufacture spokes were the only way to lace rims to their hub.
-It’s difficult to seal a chamber with so many little spoke holes dotted around it, so tyres themselves could not be pressurized.
+Before the advent of the one-piece wheel, manufactured spokes were the only way to lace rims to their hub.
+It isn’t easy to seal a chamber with so many little spoke holes dotted around it, so tyres themselves could not be pressurized.

 This led to the two-piece tyre and inner tube solution that most bicycles still depend on today.